nik-bik/discord-bot/index.md

 ### about me
 Iam 16, iam programing with python now for 6 years, I can program with C++, JavaSript but not well.
+If u have any more questions u can messege me on discord or gmail.